 What are the benefits of a performance improvement plan?

 A performance improvement plan shows the employee that the organization understands their current challenges and long-term goals and is taking an active role in supporting them.
 Employees are more likely to be engaged and productive when they understand what the organization expects of them.
 PIP’s outline in detail any issues or behaviors that are causing problems, corrective actions to take to improve, and what meetings and resources will be available to offer support.

 Performance improvement plans aren’t only designed for those who are falling short of their current requirements, but also for those who are currently feeling unfulfilled in their roles.
 Improvement plans can be used to increase employee mobility, allowing them to transition into higher-level roles or move laterally into roles that they feel they are better suited for.
 All of this creates a better trained, more talented workforce.

 When should you implement a performance improvement plan?

 Performance improvement plans are best implemented when an employee is struggling.
 Whether their work productivity has decreased or they have started taking more time off, many managers can identify an employee who has become disengaged from their work.
-As mentioned before PIPs should be implemented when there is a clear trend in poor performance and positive change and improvement is needed.
+As mentioned before PIPs should be implemented when there is a clear trend in poor performance and positive change and improvement are needed.
 The goal of a PIP should not be to document performance in order to make firing easier (although PIPs can serve as useful records), but an opportunity for the employee to right the ship.

 Open lines of communication are important with PIPs and the ultimate goal should always be to find a satisfying solution for the organization and the employee.
 Managers must reach out to employees to see what they need to deliver the work product that they are capable of.

 How can you improve the effectiveness of a performance improvement plan?